Harvard University Tour | Self Guided

-As you reach the front of Henry Elkins Winder Memorial Library look directly across the Old Yard and you will see Memorial Church.
-This church was built in 1932.
 Inside these walls engraved alongside a sculptor named “The Sacrifice” are 373 names of alumni who were killed during WWI.
-Since then other memorials have been established inside the church for Harvard Students and Alumni who were killed in WWII, The Korean War and Vietnam.
+Since then other memorials have been established inside the church for Harvard Students and Alumni who were killed in WWII, The Korean War, and Vietnam.

 Take a left and follow the path around University Hall and you will come to the famous John Harvard Statue.
 This is one of the most photographed statues in the United State and the tradition is to touch John Harvard left foot and you will acquire some of the knowledge of Harvard University.

 Take the path towards the exit at Massachusetts Ave.
 Look left you will see Massachusetts Hall opened in 1720.
 Massachusetts Hall is the second oldest dorm building in the United States (Wren Hall on the campus of William Mary is the oldest).